 - Personal Computer Banking: Today, personal computer banking represents a major share of the total online banking transaction volume.
 Personal computer banking allows users to make transactions with a PC, tablet, or mobile device connected to the Internet.

 - Wire Transfers: A staple of the EFT network, wire transfers are a fast and efficient means of sending money for large, high-value payments.
 Wire transfers are often used to make down payments on physical assets like real estate.
-We talk a bit more about the differences between wire transfers and ACH here.

 - Direct Deposit: A direct deposit is the electronic transfer of a payment directly from one account (usually the employer) to the receiver’s account (usually the employee).
 Direct deposits are facilitated via a direct deposit service provider who, after running payroll, authorizes deposits into each employee’s account.